BukGet/api/docs/PACKAGING_README.txt

    package root.
 These folder can be empty, however are needed in order to pass the check.

-3) All BukGet packages contain an info.json file in the root of the package folder.  an example info.json file can be found along with this file.

-4) There must be at least 1 jar file within the package.
+3) There must be at least 1 jar file within the package.
 If there is no java binary then what are you generating a package for? :-p

-5) It is preferable to package in any libraries you may need into the package. if you would prefer to alternatively package the libraries separately, make sure that the library doesn't already exist in the repository.
+4) It is preferable to package in any libraries you may need into the package. if you would prefer to alternatively package the libraries separately, make sure that the library doesn't already exist in the repository.